 These two things, which can seriously damage your relationship with customers, are every contact center’s nightmare.
 One way of dealing with these issues is by promoting customer self-service through instructional online videos.

 Videos can help customers solve product or service issues on their own.
 They’re easy to access, quick, and visual in nature, which makes them an effective tool for customer assistance.
 Here are the steps in setting up a video channel as a customer self-service portal.

-If you want to drive down the number of repeat calls, then you should address the top customer issues by creating a video.
-You can later tackle the less commonly raised queries by customers, but to get quick results, focus on the issues your contact center frequently encounters.
+If you want to drive down the number of repeat calls, then create a video that addresses top customer issues.
+You can later tackle the less commonly raised queries by customers, but to get quick results, focus on the concerns your contact center frequently encounters.

-Your customer self-service portal can reduce call volume significantly if your customers know how to retrieve its contents.
-Telling your customers how they can access your online videos and the topics discussed in them will encourage them to check out your channel the next time they encounter a product glitch.
+Your customer self-service portal can reduce call volume if your customers know how to retrieve its contents.
+You can share your videos over social media and even include links to your library of content.
+That way, you encourage them to check out your channel the next time they encounter a product glitch.